atlan-antillia/Ovarian-Tumor-1Class-Image-Dataset/README.md

 <pre>
 1 Create 512x512 square masks from the original img files in <b>annotations</b>.
 2 Create 512x512 square images corresponding to the mask files from the original image files in <b>images/</b> folder.
-3 Create rotated, flipped and mirrored masks and images from the 512x512 files.
+3 Create rotated, flipped and mirrored masks and images from the 512x512 square files.
 </pre>
 The created <b>Ovarian-Tumor-master</b> dataset has the following folder structure.<br>